Mohawk Mall: Opening day

 The mall opened its doors on October 5, 1970.
 It opened with three anchor department stores and seventy additional stores.
 The temperature was set at 72 degrees.
 On opening day, there were authentic Native American dances and ceremonies and 10,000 free toys and balloons.
 An invocation was scheduled to be given by the Rev. Darwin Kirbv of St. George's Episcopal Church.

 Events

-On October 17, 1987, Astronaut Donald Slayton appeared at the mall for its 17th Anniversary where he spoke to a crowd of children and gave away samples of moon dust.
+On October 17, 1987, astronaut Donald Slayton appeared at the mall for its 17th anniversary where he spoke to a crowd of children.

 After Thanksgiving in 1986, children at the mall found out that Santa Claus was not real when the man pretending to be Santa Claus had a heart attack and died in front of them.

 In 1985 the Pepsi Challenge came to the mall.

-On February 10, 1991, crew from ABC's America's Funniest People were at the center court (between Addis & Dey's and the empty former Flah's store) from 11am to 4pm to search for potential contestants.
+On February 10, 1991, crew from ABC's America's Funniest People were at the center court (between Addis & Dey's and the empty former Flah's store) from 11 am to 4 pm to search for potential contestants.